HomoCodens/catherd/README.md

 *a lot as you can see*

 ## NOW
-* removal of vet measures should invalidate store

 ## Later
+* add listeners to catgroup and cat lists instead of invalidating store in actions
 * Make it preety
  * behavior of PersonEditory
  * some padding
  * restyle inner (vetmeasures) titledpanes
+ * width of inner titledpanes
+ * nice welcome screen
 * Custom stack trace error dialog instead of just printStackTrace
  * or at least go through all the trycatch blocks and add meaningful errors (e.g. FileNotFoundException when pdf is open in other program)
 * Document the living daylight out of everything (it's high time)